OpenDreamKit/OpenDreamKit/ProposalWriting.rst

 style file is a good technical option.

-Choose such an infrastructure, make the compilation procedure completely automatic, get an expert on board to help, and push it to its limits.
+Choose such an infrastructure, make the compilation procedure completely automatic (``make``, with typically two variants to build either the draft version with comment or the final version).
+Get an expert on board to help, and push the infrastructure to its limits.

 We went quite far in this direction.
 Next time I would want to go even further and also build the external budget files automatically from